Warning: Undefined variable $c_pageID in /home/www/wordpress/ichd-3.org/wp-content/themes/Avada-Child-Theme/page.php on line 103

 Migraine with typical aura in which aura is neither accompanied nor followed by headache of any sort.

-A. Fulfils criteria for 1.2.1 Migraine with typical aura
+A. Attacks fulfilling criteria for 1.2.1 Migraine with typical aura and criterion B below

 In the absence of headache fulfilling criteria for 1.1 Migraine without aura, the precise diagnosis of aura and its distinction from mimics that may signal serious disease (eg, transient ischaemic attack) becomes more difficult and often requires investigation.
 When aura occurs for the first time after age 40, when symptoms are exclusively negative (eg, hemianopia) or when aura is prolonged or very short, other causes, particularly transient ischaemic attacks, should be ruled out.